e0ne/blog.e0ne.info/content/post/learned-about-pystone.md

 is a simple Python benchmark which is included in a standard library.

 As any other benchmark you need to be careful with its' results.
-It was interestings how fast are my environments:
+It was interestings how fast are my environments.
+All tests were done using `python3 -m test.pystone` command.

 * Intel Core i5 4590 @ 3.30GHz: